-During 2016, the Board led by the Chairman and the Chairman of the Nomination, Remuneration and Governance Committee, reviewed the Board's composition, and utilised a Board skills matrix in doing this.
+As part of the Board's renewal process during 2017, the Board led by the Chairman and the Chairman of the Nomination, Remuneration and Governance Committee, reviewed the Board's composition, and utilised a Board skills matrix in doing this.
 The skills matrix set out below demonstrates the skills, experience and diversity of the non-executive Directors in office as at the date of this Statement.
 The Board is satisfied that its present composition is appropriate for the circumstances of the Company.
-It recognises that consideration of Board renewal is an ongoing process, and accordingly the Board's composition will continue to be monitored and reviewed during 2017.
+It recognises that consideration of Board renewal is an ongoing process, and accordingly the Board's composition will continue to be monitored and reviewed during 2018.